Crivella/ocr_translate/docs/source/user/envs.rst

 App variable list
 -----------------

-Environment variables used by the application.
+List of environment variables used in this project to configure the application behavior.

 .. list-table::
   :widths: 20 80